What is Cognitive Behavioural Therapy (CBT)?

 Classic CBT has been around since the 60’s in various forms.
 Many agree it has two main ‘founding fathers’: Albert Ellis and Aaron Beck.
 Both had trained as psychoanalysts in the 1950s, and both were essentially research scientists as well as practitioners, meaning they measured data and outcomes – and both were ultimately unhappy with delving into the deep subconscious mind as a treatment, because it didn’t give good outcomes, (meaning the clients ‘didn’t get better’) – and both focussed on the same findings, that how the person explains the world to themselves largely causes how they feel and behave – and that stress distorts thinking, which can cause overly negative feelings and self sabotaging behaviours – but we can literally learn to un-distort our thinking, consciously and deliberately, which will help to regulate how we feel and behave in productive healthy ways.
 Think different, feel different, behave different, with CBT.

 Check out my regularly ranked ‘Top 10 CBT Blog in the World‘ resources site for more extensive information and CBT handouts and worksheets.
-(My work is used by mental health professionals all over the world.)
+(My work is used by mental health professionals all over the world.).
+Check out a CBT for the Workplace newsletter.

-Book an intro session for €60 through my Contact page
+Scroll down for more information… Or book an intro session for €60 now through my Contact page

 Intro Session offer in-person or online